pythonarcade/arcade/doc/programming_guide/sound.rst

 Sound helps players make sense of what they see.

-This is about far more than the game being immersive or cool.
 For example, have you ever run into one of these common problems?

 * Danger you never knew was there
 * A character whose reaction seemed unexpected or out of place